 Propane is sold in competition with a wide variety of other energy sources such as fuel oil, electricity and natural gas, some of which are less costly on an energy equivalent basis.
 While propane is usually more cost effective than electricity, electricity, including through the increased adoption of heat pumps in some jurisdictions, is a major competitor in most areas.
 Fuel oil is also used as a residential, commercial and industrial source of heat and, in general, is less costly on an equivalent energy basis, although the operating efficiencies, environmental and air quality factors of propane help make it competitive with fuel oil.
-Propane is generally not cost competitive with natural gas in areas where natural gas pipelines already exist, and natural gas, methanol and ethanol are available or could be further developed and could have an impact on the propane industry and our businesses in the future.
+Propane is generally not cost competitive with natural gas in areas where natural gas pipelines already exist, and natural gas tends to displace propane in such areas.
+Other alternative energy sources such as compressed natural gas, methanol and ethanol are available or could be further developed and could have an impact on the propane industry and our businesses in the future.
 Although Superior now offers CNG through Certarus, the expansion of competition in the CNG space could also create downward pressure on the demand for propane.
 The trend towards increased conservation measures and technological advances in energy efficiency may have a detrimental effect on propane demand and our businesses' sales.
 Propane commodity prices are affected by crude oil and natural gas commodity prices.

 Automotive propane demand depends on propane pricing, the market's acceptance of propane conversion options and the availability of infrastructure.
-Canadian Propane Distribution has strategic partnerships with companies focused on after-market conversion technologies.
 This segment has been impacted by the development of more fuel efficient and complicated engines, which increase the cost of converting engines to propane and reduce the savings per kilometre driven.

 Although the Canadian Propane Distribution business is the largest provider of propane in Canada, it faces intense competition in each region of the country where it carries on business from a variety of competitors.
 In addition to competition from other energy sources, the Canadian Propane Distribution business competes with approximately 200 other retail marketers.
-Propane retailing is a local, relationship-based business, in which propane competes for market share based on price and level of service.
+Propane retailing is a local, relationshipbased business, in which propane competes for market share based on price and level of service.
 The industry is mature, with limited growth potential and relatively low barriers to entry.
 The Canadian Propane Distribution business' ability to remain an industry leader depends on its ability to provide reliable service at competitive selling prices.
-There can be no assurance that the Canadian Propane Distribution business will be able to compete successfully against its current or future competitors or that competition will not have a material adverse effect on our results of operations and financial condition, and on the amount of cash available for dividends to shareholders.
+While our Superior Delivers transformative strategic initiative is intended to fuel customer growth and improve operational efficiency going forward, there can be no assurance that the Canadian Propane Distribution business will be able to compete successfully against its current or future competitors or that competition will not have a material adverse effect on our results of operations and financial condition, and on the amount of cash available for dividends to shareholders.